Payne325/bongosero/README.md

 The game can be controlled with a keyboard for debugging purposes, but the intended use is to control the game using the official Nintendo Gamecube adapter for Wii U, official Nintendo Donkey Konga Bongo controller and a webcam.

-I created the character and bullet sprites myself using <a href="https://www.piskelapp.com/">Piskel</a>.

 In case you were wondering, someone who plays the bongos is called a bongosero (well that's what google told me anyway ;) ).

 ## Dependencies